-For those who like to enjoy their site seeing underwater, Port Austin has an entire underwater park full of shipwrecks from the 19th century.
-Scuba divers and snorkelers can be seen here daily in summer months.
-On the other hand, if you feel the need to stay dry and hit the links, head just south of town to Bird Creek Golf Club and test your skills at the “best greens in the Thumb”.
-If putting is more your style, Port Austin has several classic mini-golf attractions for the kids and the popular Sandy Dunes Adventure Golf which claims the only waterfall in the Thumb.
-Horseback riding is available for kids age 8 and up at the Knoblock Riding Stables and the stable offers Pony rides for the little ones.
+For those who like to enjoy their site-seeing underwater, Port Austin has an entire underwater park full of shipwrecks from the 19th century.
+Scuba divers and snorkelers can be seen here daily in the summer months.
+On the other hand, if you feel the need to stay dry and hit the links, head just south of town to Bird Creek Golf Club and test your skills at the “best greens in the Thumb.”
+If putting is more your style, Port Austin has several classic mini-golf attractions for the kids and the popular Sandy Dunes Adventure Golf, which claims the only waterfall in the Thumb.
+Horseback riding is available for kids age 8 and up at the Knoblock Riding Stables, and the stable offers Pony rides for the little ones.

-The Upper Thumb offers some of the finest home cooked and Great Lakes fare in the region.
-With over twenty restaurants, grills and pubs there is a choice for just about every taste.
-Outstanding establishments include the epicureanism of The Farm Restaurant, the classic dishes of The Bank 1884 Food and Spirits and breakfast at the Lighthouse Café.
-For those who like a sense of history venture to the reopened Garfield Inn.
-The 20th President of the United States, James Garfield, did not build or own the landmark 1850’s Inn, but he was a rather frequent visitor.
+The Upper Thumb offers some of the finest home-cooked, and Great Lakes fare in the region.
+With over twenty restaurants, grills and pubs, there is a choice for just about every taste.
+Outstanding establishments include the epicureanism of The Farm Restaurant, the classic dishes of The Bank 1884 Food and Spirits, and breakfast at the Lighthouse Café.
+For those who like a sense of history, venture to the reopened Garfield Inn.
+James Garfield, the 20th President of the United States, did not build or own the landmark 1850’s Inn, but he was a rather frequent visitor.
 A few minutes from Port Austin in Grindstone City are the dueling ice cream shops of the Grindstone General Store and Rybak’s Ice Cream.

 the park such as the chimney base from the salt works and lumber mill.
 Much of the park literally resides on a ghost town.
 The park supports canoeing on the gentle Pinnebog River with rentals nearby.
 For those who want to venture on foot, there are seven miles of dunes and woods trails for hiking.
 Other amenities include hunting, fishing, cross-country skiing, and birding.
 Port Crescent State Park has been designated as one qualified to be listed as Dark Sky Preserve.
 With little light pollution from nearby metro areas, this park is a haven for astronomers each summer.